JarettForzano/contextual-extractor/README.md

 ### Idea

-Create a formula able to perfectly deconstruct a paper into its varied components and create a optimized way for llms to digest and dipict what occurs within graphs and visual representations such as charts and tables.
+Create a formula able to perfectly deconstruct a paper into its varied components and create a optimized way for llms to digest and depict what occurs within graphs and visual representations such as charts and tables.

 ### Why